-Simply put - I want to tell stories like this film.
+Simply put - I desire to tell stories like this film.
 I've never really thought about creating media, writing stories, drawing or animation as a career, but after watching this movie and seeing how it touched me, I want to replicate this over and over again, not just for myself, but for other people too.

-I want to be apart of a team like the one that worked on A Goofy Movie.
+I desire to be apart of a team like the one that worked on A Goofy Movie.
 I want to animate, be creative and come up with ideas and stories that touch future generations like this movie had touched me - nearly 25+ years after it was made.